phreaknik/phonon-network/README.md

 In order to deposit one or more tokens to `recipient`, the following logic is performed:

-1. Look up the asset using `assetId`.
+1. Look up the asset using an index (`assets[index]`).
 If this maps to an empty asset, the transaction will fail.
 2. Look up the balance of the recipient using: `phonons[recipient]`.
 If this balance is >0, the transaction will fail.
-3. Move asset from the sender's account.
+3. Transfer asset from the sender's account to `recipient`.
 Depending on the asset type (ERC20 or ERC721), this will call a different method of the underlying contract.

 This produces a transaction on the Ethereum network, the contents of which may be sent to the user's card for deposit.